Tschipcraft/badges/README.md

 # Badges

-This repository houses logos, button and shields for various minecraft-related websites to enhance your README.md pages!
+This repository houses info for logos, buttons and shields for various minecraft-related websites to enhance your README.md pages!

-It also features a supported version display that can be embedded on Curse Forge, Modrinth and GitHub.
+Please self-host the custom assets this repo provides.

 # Logos, Buttons and Shields